Fayerieeeee/FayeriesManualArchipelagoCollection/Rayman Redemption/README.md

 - Daredevil Trap `(DAREDEVL)`: Sets the player's HP to 1.
 - Low Gravity `(FREEFALL)`
 - Lum Tings `(LUMTINGS)`
-## 📝 Skins: (There's are considered to be junk/filler items, no special actions needed.)
+## 📝 Skins (There's are considered to be junk/filler items, no special actions needed.)
 ### Rayman
 - Blue
 - Livingstone